Heart rate training limitations

 Strengths

-Overreaching is characterised by signs and symptoms that last from a few days to two weeks, including fatigue, muscle soreness, insomnia and under performance [2].
-Overreaching is often utilised in a training cycle because 'supercompensation' may occur after an appropriate period of recovery [12].
-It is thought that fatigue, performance decline, mood disturbance and other symptoms are more severe in the overtrained state than in the overreached state[2].
+Overreaching is characterised by signs and symptoms that last from a few days to two weeks, including fatigue, muscle soreness, insomnia and underperformance (Halson et al. 2004)[2].
+Overreaching is often utilised in a training cycle because 'super-compensation' may occur after an appropriate period of recovery (Spurway 2006)[10].
+It is thought that fatigue, performance decline, mood disturbance and other symptoms are more severe in the overtrained state than in the overreached state (Halson et al. 2004) [2].

 An athlete may take months or years to recover from overtraining.
-Some top-of-the-range heart rate monitors can detect a 5-10 beat/min increase in resting heart rate and a decrease in resting heart rate variability which might be early signs of overreaching and overtraining [2].
+Some top-of-the-range heart rate monitors can detect a 5-10 beat/min increase in resting heart rate and a decrease in resting heart rate variability, which might be early signs of overreaching and overtraining (Halson et al. 2004)[2].

 Limitations

-There is increasing evidence that heart rate variability is lower at rest in the overtrained state, but there is no diagnostic tool for overtraining; the condition is 'diagnosed' by excluding all other explanations for the decline in performance and mood [2].
+There is increasing evidence that heart rate variability is lower at rest in the overtrained state, but there is no diagnostic tool for overtraining; the condition is 'diagnosed' by excluding all other explanations for the decline in performance and mood (Halson et al. 2004)[2].

 Summary

-Heart rate monitors can be used to estimate VO2 max, to identify changes in fitness, and, possibly, to detect the early signs of overtraining.
-Heart rate training zones are meaningless unless they are identified from the blood lactate response to incremental exercise.
+Heart rate monitors can be used to estimate VO2 max, identify changes in fitness, and possibly, detect the early signs of overtraining.
+Heart rate training zones are meaningless unless the blood lactate response to incremental exercise is identified.
 Heart rate training is particularly inappropriate during interval training.
-Most well trained individuals do not need a heart rate monitor to know what constitutes an all-out one-minute interval, an all-out 5-minute interval, or an easy recovery interval.
+Most well-trained individuals do not need a heart rate monitor to know what constitutes an all-out one-minute interval, an all-out 5-minute interval, or a comfortable recovery interval.

-3. Exercise Testing and Interpretation, A Practical Approach.
-Cambridge: Cambridge University Press; 2001,
+3. COOPER, C.B. and STORER, T. (2001) Exercise Testing and Interpretation, A Practical Approach.
+Cambridge: Cambridge University Press